tonghuikang/blog/_posts/2021-11-06-starting-out-h1b1.md

 ---
 layout: post
-title: "Starting out as an H-1B1 holder"
+title: Starting out as an H-1B1 holder
+categories: career
 ---

 In summary, this is my US immigration background